TylersTechLab/ActiveDirectoryGuide/README.md

 ## Creating a Domain Administrator Account (Organizational Unit)

 What is an Organizational Unit?
+EDIT EDIT EDIT EDIT

 - Log into the computer again